 The most important reason to use a vapor barrier is to keep moisture out of your insulation.
 If you are out for more than a couple of days when the conditions are constantly below freezing, moisture from your body will condense and then freeze in your insulation.
 This will result in your insulating jacket getting heavier, stiffer, and be less insulating.
 A vapor barrier prevents this from happening.

 A vapor barrier is likely to make you feel warmer, and you will use less energy because the vapor barrier trap some moisture near your skin so you don’t need to perspire as much.
-BPL has a brief article on vapor barrier liners.
-There is a nice Introduction to Vapor Barriers by Andrew Skurka.
-One of the early modern proponents of vapor barriers is WarmLite’s Benefits of Vapor Barriers.
+BPL has a brief article on vapor barrier liners by Andrew Skurka which has expanded into his Introduction to Vapor Barriers.
+One of the early modern proponents of vapor barriers was WarmLite’s Benefits of Vapor Barriers.
 You can see a rebuttal of some of the warmlite VB claims.

 I found vapor barriers useful on some extremely cold trips in northern Canada.
 When I was active, I found that vapor barriers didn’t seem to help me until the temperature was below 10F.
 I found that vapor barrier socks are great, pants and mittens are fair, and that shirts were useful but hard to get right.